Harry-1408/JAVA/README.md

 # JAVA
-You can find some ADVANCE level JAVA programs here.
+Here are some programs of JDBC java.